EricZinda/docsproto/devhowto/devhowtoMRS.md

 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~

 Event variables conceptually hold a single "event" that accumulates information over the course of evaluating the predications.
-Multiple predications may "enrich" it with information before is actually used by, for example, a verb.
+Multiple predications may "enrich" it with information before it's actually used by, for example, a verb.
 Contrast this with an instance (`x`) variable which only holds a particular individual at a given point it time.
-Said another way: an instance variable is like a string and can only hold one value, where an event is like a dictionary or a list and can hold many and be added to over time.
+Said another way: an instance variable is like a `string` and can only hold one value, where an event is like a `dictionary` or a `list` and can hold many and be added to over time.

 Note that the DELPH-IN grammars are very liberal in putting event variables on predications and, depending on context, sometimes they aren't used.
 This is just to prevent the consumer of the MRS from having to deal with the same predication both with and without an event variable.

 The predication that introduces an event variable will often (but not always) be the predication that consumes or "does something" with the "fully enriched" event.
-Predications that have it in other arguments will often (but not always) be simpling adding information to the event.
+Predications that have it in other arguments will often (but not always) be simply adding information to the event.

 #### Other Variables Types: I, U, P